mwmlln/ms2_learn_music_notation/README.md

       Scores for current game and previous game are displayed just under the corret/Wrong Area.
         <details><summary>score</summary> <img src="assets/images/readme_ss/score_ss.jpg"></details>

-      * When the countdown timer turns zero, popup window is displayed to notify the user about the game completion with the final score.
+      * When the countdown timer turns zero, the popup window is displayed to notify the user about the game completion with the final score.
         <details><summary>Game Over popup window</summary> <img src="assets/images/readme_ss/gameover_alert_ss.jpg"></details>

-      * The final score is recorded in the Last Score section so that a user can refer their previous score in the next game and try to improve their skill.
+      * The final score is recorded in the Last Score section so that a user can refer to their previous score in the next game and try to improve their skill.

-      * Once the user press OK button in the Game over popup window, the timer and score are reset back to default value.
-Gaming panel disappears and large start button is present again, ready for another game.
+      * Once the user press OK button in the Game Over popup window, the timer and score are reset back to the default value.
+Gaming panel disappears and a large start button is present again, ready for another game.

       * A user can press reset button located beside timer, during the game to cancel the game and return to start page.

 #### Features Left to Implement

-Initial intention for the game was to have corresponding sound when the randomly selected notation image was displayed and also when a user pressed the alphabet buttons.
-However the nature of the game being fast pace, playing audio consistently and each sound to be clearly identifiable turned out to be too difficult to implemet at this stage due to short space of time given to complete the project.
+The initial intention for the game was to have corresponding sounds when the randomly selected notation image was displayed and also when a user pressed the alphabet buttons.
+However the nature of the game being fast paced, playing audio consistently and each sound to be clearly identifiable turned out to be too difficult to implemet at this stage due to short space of time given to complete the project.

 ## Testing

-This site was tested with number of ways to ensure the game function works as intended and has clear procedure that is easy to understand for every user.
+This site was tested with number of ways to ensure the game function works as intended and has a clear procedure that is easy to understand for every user.

-Through out the development phase, code was tested line by line where possible, using chrome developper tool.
+Throughout the development phase, code was tested line by line where possible, using chrome developper tool.
 This is to ensure that the returned value from each function matches to the value expected.
 This approach was taken so that any small errors in one function does not cause bigger problems in the whole project.
-This approach also brought me some small comfort when function behaved as expected during rathter overwhelming project for a novice coder.
+This approach also brought me some small comfort when function behaved as expected during the rathter overwhelming project for a novice coder.

 Below are some challenges during the development and tesing phase.